 Finally, put it all down.
 Print this easy template to fit your user persona details and use it as a ready reckoner.

-- You can send personalised emails that address the needs of users precisely.
+You can send personalized emails that address the needs of users precisely.

 What next: Your story on your store

 Once your user persona is created, what you need is the right platform to leverage it for your brand.
 You need a one-stop D2C eCommerce growth platform that helps you leverage AI to drive personalization.

 You can enable your online business to reflect your unique brand identity.
 And once they start resonating with you, you can tailor their buyer journeys by combining their behavioral traits with a suite of sophisticated offerings.

 To understand this better, let’s push back to a 2017 report published by Gartner1, one of the top marketing research companies in the world.
 It introduced a new concept called “Augmented Analytics” which they called the “future of data analytics”.
 It uses AI and ML to enhance data analytics for more people to get value from data and generate better insights.
 Seen from the user persona lens, this can be a goldmine allowing you to outline your way forward with as much precision and personalization as possible.